Why Vinegar Became the Standard in Hot Sauce (And When Science Finally Understood Why)

 This revelation transformed food safety.
 Suddenly, the empirical knowledge that had guided food preservation for centuries had a scientific explanation.
 Vinegar-based sauces were safe because vinegar—acetic acid—lowered pH well below the 4.6 threshold.

 But this discovery changed more than understanding—it changed possibility.
-Once we understood the mechanism was pH, not vinegar specifically, we could achieve that same safety threshold using different acids and formulation approaches.
-The door opened to return to vegetable-forward formulations without sacrificing shelf stability.
-Citric acid, lactic acid, malic acid—each could hit pH below 4.6 while creating different flavor profiles.
+Once we understood the mechanism was pH, not vinegar specifically, we could achieve that same safety threshold using different acids.
+Citric acid, lactic acid, malic acid—each can hit pH below 4.6 while creating entirely different flavor profiles.
 Science didn't just explain tradition.
 It unlocked alternatives.

 The gap between practice and understanding: 113 years.